 From the island of Mactan, it took us about two and a half hours to drive to the hilly area.
 But that was because we passed by road constructions that held up traffic.
 If not, we would’ve arrived maybe two hours and 15-30 minutes.

-Basically, you just take the National Road until you arrive Carmen.
+Basically, you just take the National Road until you arrive in Carmen.
 Look out for Carmen National High School and turn left if you’re coming from the south, and right if coming from the north.
 There are signs placed so you wouldn’t miss it.
 There’s also a shuttle service along the way, and you won’t miss that as well.

 Getting your tickets

 We had agreed to visit Cebu Safari and Adventure Park as part of a family routine we wish to keep.
-We had agreed to spend the weekdays going on a trip.
+We had agreed to spend the weekends going on a trip.
 We had thought about going back to Camotes for the weekend, but we’ve never been to the park.
 Overall, the idea is to spend an awesome getaway every weekend or other weekend.

 We visited the park on Sunday but made the reservation on Friday.
 The park only opens from Wednesdays to Sundays, and on holidays.
 You need to reserve tickets online but buying on the spot as walk-in guests is also acceptable, except that you can never be sure if the park will be full on the particular day of your visit.
 So it’s best to reserve ahead.
 Just email email@example.com for your ticket reservations.